JainamBheda/OOPS-Notes-By-Jainam-Bheda/OOPS Introduction.md

 ## OOPS

-- So OOPS stand for
+- So OOPS stand for Object Oriented Programming